mnr/writing-wip/wicked machine/Do-Ye0n_lives_on.md

 ---
 title: Do-Ye0n performs a cost-benefit analysis on a career based on questionable activities
-author: “Mark Niemann-Ross”
+author: Mark Niemann-Ross
-date: “May 2022”
+date: May 2022
 output:
   word_document: default
   html_document: